mattneary/Hypercube/README.md

 Introduction
 ------------
 Hypercube is a Rubik's cube simulator for Ruby.
 Face-turns are lambdas that modify a given `Cube` object via `Cube#faceTurn`.
-These lambdas can then be composed via the infix `*` operator added to lambdas.
+These lambdas can then be composed via the infix operator `*`.

 A usual Hypercube program would instantiate a cube, manipulate it with face-turns, and output the cube.
-However, more complex workflows are easily implemented, such as outputting the facelet permutations or a side-by-side grid of cube states.
+However, more complex workflows are easily implemented, you can output facelet permutations or a side-by-side grid of cube states.

 Faceturns
 ---------